-Nothing can replace hard work, it’s fundamental to success.
-If you’re not willing to work hard, you don’t even have a chance at success.
+Nothing can replace hard work as it’s fundamental to success.
+If you’re not willing to work hard, you won’t even have a chance at success.
 No one succeeds and says “That was really easy!”

-Additionally, you have to have a no-give-up-attitude; you must be willing to stick to a task that you’re passionate about, and never lose focus.
-And the final key is “common sense,” we all have it, but we all don’t use it like we should.
+Additionally, you have to have a no-give-up-attitude.
+You must be willing to stick to a task that you’re passionate about and never lose focus.
+And the final key is “common sense”.
+Although we all have it, we don’t use it like we should.

 You have what it takes to succeed.
 You have the ability to work hard, stay focused, and use common sense.